 My visit just happened to be on June 21st, the first day of summer.
 Somehow that seemed appropriate, although I didn’t plan it that way.
 I would love to visit again during one of their special events, but for this visit I was happy to go when I would get to meet some of the people who would otherwise be too busy.
 It was a beautiful day and an easy drive.
 Baker Creek Heirloom Seed Company is located in Mansfield, Missouri, about an hour east of Springfield, on the historic Rippee land grant homestead near the Gasconade River.

 I immediately recognized Debbie Gettle’s paintings.
 Jere’s mother is a talented artist, and many of them had served as beautiful catalog covers in years past.
-Baker Creek’s catalogs really stand apart from most because of their personality – the artwork, the quotes and trivia, and the photos of the Gettles (especially of their darling daughters, Sasha and Malia) and the people that actually work there and are part of the Baker Creek family, all make them a joy to read, especially during the bleak winter months.
+Baker Creek’s catalogs really stand apart from most because of their personality – the artwork, the quotes and trivia, the photos of the Gettles (especially of their darling daughters, Sasha and Malia) and the people that actually work there and are part of the Baker Creek family – all make them a joy to read, especially during the bleak winter months.

 Passion Takes Root

-Jere Gettle started his first garden when he was three years old, and learned to read by reading seed packets.
+Jere Gettle started his first garden when he was three years old, and learned to read with seed packets.
 As a young child he realized that some varieties of seeds were disappearing from the catalogs and that sprouted his interest in saving seeds.
 At that time, Jere’s family lived in the northwest, but when Jere was about twelve, his family purchased the land grant homestead in Mansfield, Missouri, where his company is now located.
 (Emilee later told me that the Gettles moved to Missouri for the climate and the less-constrictive homeschool laws.)
 His seed collection gradually grew, and soon after moving to Missouri, in his early teens, Jere started selling his seeds at swap meets.

 When he was seventeen, Jere made his first seed list, naming it after nearby Baker Creek.
 That first year he made 250 copies of his catalog, and nearly twenty years later in 2017 they made 750,000!
 Kathy said that the local banker still tells the story of how Jere walked into the bank carrying a metal bucket full of money to open his first account.